LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Introduction

-We tested LNS2+RL on an extensive set of high-difficulty tasks with various team sizes, world sizes, and map structures.
-Our results indicate LNS2+RL consistently outperforms LNS2 in SR across nearly all tasks, maintaining a comparable Sum of Costs (SoC), and notably reducing the number of remaining Collision Pairs (CP) in the overall solution.
-Additionally, LNS2+RL surpasses EECBS~\cite{li2021eecbs} in SR across all tasks.
-Compared to LaCAM~\cite{okumura2023lacam}, LNS2+RL exhibits a substantial advantage in SR on highly structured maps (achieving 100\% SR compared to LaCAM's 0\%), while also achieving significantly lower SoC on less structured maps.
-Finally, as shown in Figure~\ref{fig:exp_start}, we experimentally validated our planner in a hybrid simulation of a warehouse environment under real-world conditions, where we let a team of 100 agents (10 real-world, and 90 simulated ones) track the paths obtained by LNS2+RL, using an online execution framework~\cite{honig2019persistent}.
+We trained only a single MARL model but tested LNS2+RL on an extensive set of high-agent-density tasks, where the team sizes and map structures differed from those used during training.
+Our results indicate that LNS2+RL consistently outperforms LNS2 in SR across nearly all tasks, maintaining a comparable Sum of Costs (SoC), and notably reducing the number of remaining Colliding Pairs (CP) in the overall solution.
+Additionally, LNS2+RL surpasses the search-based bounded-suboptimal algorithm EECBS~\cite{li2021eecbs} and MARL-based planner SCRIMP~\cite{wang2023scrimp} in SR across all tasks.
+Compared to the search-based unbounded-suboptimal algorithm LaCAM~\cite{okumura2023lacam}, LNS2+RL exhibits a substantial advantage in SR on maps with complex obstacle structure (achieving 100\% SR compared to LaCAM's 0\%), while also achieving significantly lower SoC on maps with simple obstacle structures.
+Finally, we experimentally validated our planner in a hybrid simulation of a warehouse environment under real-world conditions.

-\section{Prior work}
+\section{Prior Work}